Aging changes occur in all of the body's cells, tissues, and organs. These changes affect all parts of the body, including the teeth and gums.

 Your mouth may produce a bit less saliva as you get older.
 But medical problems that occur in older adults are more common causes of dry mouth:

-- Many medicines, such as those for high blood pressure, high cholesterol, pain, and depression, can reduce the amount of saliva you produce.
-This is probably the biggest cause of dry mouth in older adults.
+- Many medicines, such as some used to treat high blood pressure, high cholesterol, pain, and depression, can reduce the amount of saliva you produce.
+This is probably the most common cause of dry mouth in older adults.

 - Side effects from cancer treatment can cause dry mouth.